ttiramisu/sharky/README.md

 - clone the github repo
 - open the `/CONTENTS` folder
-- edit the `/assets/` folder for assets
+- edit the `/src/assets` folder for assets
+- edit the `/src/css/stlye.css` for custom css
 - edit the `CONFIG.yaml` file for congifuration updates
 - edit the `NAVIGATION.yaml` file for editing the navigation
 - edit the `CONTENTS.yaml` file for editing the contents (work in progress)